IOlivaG/IOlivaG/README.md

 ## Publications

 I'm early in my research career, so the list is still short — but growing.
-You can find everything on my [homepage](https://iolivag.github.io).
+Publications are listed on my homepage (https://iolivag.github.io) and directly at: https://iolivag.github.io/publications/.

 ## Links